Eyad-Ziad/EE202-team1-2022/README.md

 - Explain every change or addition in the message box before you commit.

-Try to write someting below to see if your edit is sent:
+Try to write something below to see if your edit is sent:

 "This is an edit."